My business has a team of 10. Three people live in the Philippines, one in Ukraine, etc etc etc. And then there’s me - I relocate every 2-6 weeks.

 There is no ‘water cooler’ bonding or chit chat.
 You can’t poke your head into someone else’s office and bounce ideas around.

 Personally, I believe the gains outweigh the losses.
-And there are some tools that can maximize the gains and minimize the losses.
+And there are some tools for improving your business that can maximize the gains and minimize the losses.

 Tool #1: 1-1s